kirkoov/piko/backend/README.md

 ---

-## 3. Extract the archive
+## Extract the archive

-Extract the ZIP file to any folder, for example:
+Extract the ZIP archive to any folder, for example:

 ```text
 C:\Piko